Film, Sheet & Blown Film Measurement & Process Control

 Request a Quote or Application Review

-Tell us your film or sheet specifications and we will recommend the right Scantech or FMS system.
-We will include pricing, lead times, and integration guidance.
-Need sample testing or help evaluating your thickness profile?
+Tell us your film or sheet specifications, and we will recommend the right measurement, web tension, or aerodynamic process control configuration for your line.
+We will include clear pricing, lead times, and hardware integration guidance.
+Need sample testing, help evaluating your thickness profile, or a review of your bubble cooling capacity?
 We can do that too.

 Get in Touch